LucasFernandesM/LucasFernandesM/README.md

 - 🔭 I’m currently studying at [Rocketseat](https://github.com/Rocketseat)

-- ⚡ Fun fact **I made career transition to the programming area and I feel fulfilled, previously I worked for 11 years as a Technician in Industrial Mechanical Maintenance, in large companies in the Steel and Food Industry sectors, in this career I developed several interpersonal and I'm grateful for that**
+- ⚡ Fun fact **I made career transition to the programming area and I feel fulfilled, previously I worked for 11 years as a Technician in Industrial Mechanical Maintenance, in large companies in the Steel and Food Industry sectors, in this career I developed several interpersonal skills and I'm grateful for that**
 <br><br>
 ## 🛠 &nbsp;Tech Stack